oscarmonllor99/pyHALMA/README.md

 WARNINGS:

-* Code should not be executed on Windows, since Python multiprocessing using the "fork" method is not available (only "spawn").
+* Code should not be executed on Windows, since Python multiprocessing using the "fork" method is not available in this OS (only "spawn").